Ever feel like there’s an aspect of life that seems to be consuming a large portion of your time and energy? Yes? Welcome to being a human!

 Drop-In Wellness Workshops at the Duck Nest (EMU 041) are offered each term and provide useful tools and strategies to help navigate various stressors and aspects of life.

-- The University Counseling Center (UCC) provides resources and support for students experiencing mental health concerns.
-To access the UCC, stop by during drop-in hours.
+- Counseling Services provides resources and support for students experiencing mental health concerns.

 School-Life Balance (5 minute read)